Swiss vote on banning tobacco advertising, animal testing

 Issued on:

-Geneva (AFP) – The Swiss head to the polls Sunday to decide whether to ban almost all advertising of tobacco products and separately on a blanket ban on all animal testing.
+Geneva (AFP) – The Swiss were voting Sunday on whether to ban almost all advertising of tobacco products and separately on a blanket ban on all animal testing.

-In-person voting on those and other topics will begin at 10:00 am (0900 GMT) as part of Switzerland's direct democracy system, although most people vote in advance by post.
+In-person voting on those and other topics as part of Switzerland's direct democracy system began at 10:00 am (0900 GMT), with polls due to close just two hours later.

+Since most people vote in advance by post, the final results were expected by late afternoon.

 Switzerland lags far behind most wealthy nations in restricting tobacco advertising -- a situation widely blamed on hefty lobbying by some of the world's biggest tobacco companies headquartered in the country.